What are the travel rules for UK residents? - KION546

 Can I go on holiday in the UK?

-Travelers from England, Scotland and Wales are allowed to go anywhere within those countries and overnight stays are permitted at hotels, B&Bs and hostels.
+Travelers from England, Scotland, Wales and Northern Ireland are allowed to go anywhere within those countries and overnight stays are permitted at hotels, B&Bs and hostels.

-Nonessential travel in and out of Northern Ireland is still banned and tourist accommodation is yet to reopen.

 Those who plan to visit any of the Scottish islands are advised to take two lateral flow tests before their trip.